 Suggested Solution: University leadership should earmark a realistic amount of money each year for professional development.
 A highly credentialed faculty is advantageous to the university’s social and academic presence among competing universities and appealing to incoming students.

 University strategic planning efforts can become activity traps for faculty involvement.
-Faculty often perceive these efforts as pseudo attempts by administration to make faculty feel like they are helping in the management and direction of the university’s strategic efforts.
+Faculty often perceive these efforts as pseudo attempts by the administration to make faculty feel like they are helping in the management and direction of the university’s strategic efforts.

 Committee work is often perceived as unproductive with fruitless outcomes.

-Committees must be formed from the start with clear goals in mind, concise mission statements, and strong direction and realistic expectations as to the desired outcomes.
+Committees must be formed from the start with clear goals in mind, concise mission statements, strong direction, and realistic expectations as to the desired outcomes.
 It should be clear and concise as to how the committee’s work will have a positive influence on the university, the faculty, and the students.

 Administrator expectations of faculty can be unrealistic in light of budgetary constraints, the lack of resources, and increasing market competition.

 Eliminate the “do more with less” attitude and approach which has consistently been tied to burnout.

 Overburdening faculty will only lead to burnout, resentment, and low morale, and in some cases, may cause the faculty member to seek employment elsewhere.
 One quote that we like to recite is, “Treat employees like they make a difference and they will.”

 In closing, the implications for university leadership are significant.
 Professor burnout can and will trickle down to the students who might feel that the instructor is simply going through the motions, does not have an interest in them or their education, and may contribute to students seeking out other professors who are more engaged, or worse, dropping out / transferring out of the university.